DanyaLitva/ContextFree-Path-Querying/README.md

 ## How to build this project:

 **On windows, with Visual Studio 17 2022 and CMake**
-1. Install and setup [MS-MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi-release-notes) for Visual Studio
-2. Clone this repository with `git clone https://github.com/DanyaLitva/SummerSchool25_SBPGU`
+1. Clone this repository with `git clone https://github.com/DanyaLitva/SummerSchool25_SBPGU`
-3. Enter the directory with this project and run commands below:
+2. Enter the directory with this project and run commands below:
     ```
     mkdir build
     cd build